Skip to main content

 4. Review the summary and click Create

-Create a KdcDatabase resource in your project namespace:
+Create a KdcDatabase resource in the Project's backing namespace:

 apiVersion: db.kube-dc.com/v1alpha1